 A romantic painting that brings out the not-so-dreamy part of the love.

 5. Danse à la Campagne By Pierre Auguste Renoir (1883)

 “Art is about emotion; if art needs to be explained it is no longer art.”Pierre-Auguste Renoir

 Renoir is known for portraying emotion in his paintings and this romantic painting on love is no exception.

 The love in this painting shines through the woman’s face as she is swept in a tender embrace of her lover.

-This famous romantic painting makes its viewers seem as if they are in with the loving couple that is lost in their own world, dancing on cloud nine looking content in the movement.
+This well-known romantic painting makes its viewers seem as if they are in with the loving couple that is lost in their own world, dancing on cloud nine looking content in the movement.

 Don’t you wish, you could also have a romantic painting of your own?

-A tender moment between you and you’re lover handpainted.
+A tender moment between you and your lover handpainted.
 A memory made into a legacy that will last forever.